Wonderful integrates with:

 Step 1: Compiling batch payment data

-The first stage in batch payment processing is collecting all the required information for various transactions.
-These typically include the following:
+The first step in batch payment processing involves gathering all the necessary information for the individual transactions.
+This typically includes:

-● Name and bank account details of the payee
+● The payee’s name and bank account details

 ● Payment reference numbers